Azure/azure-sdk-for-java/sdk/communication/azure-communication-messages/README.md

 # Azure Messages client library for Java
-The Advance Messaging in Azure Communication Service is used to send messages (text, template & media) to different channels (e.g. WhatsApp).
+The Azure Communication Message Service is used to send messages (text, template & media) to different channels (e.g. WhatsApp).
 Current supported channel is WhatsApp.

 ## Documentation